AlexsLemonade/OpenPBTA-analysis/analyses/immune-deconv/README.md

 #### 03-quantiseq-at-threshold.Rmd

 This notebook performs exploratory analysis on `quanTIseq` results generated from stranded RNA libraries filtered to those that pass a tumor purity threshold.
+It additionally exports the file `plots/tumor-purity-threshold_quantiseq-cancer-groups.pdf` which shows the distribution of fractions across cancer groups for this subsetted data.

 ### Running the analysis